-To finance our operations beyond June 30, 2009, we will need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio, or from other sources.
-There can be no assurance that we will be able to raise the necessary capital or that such funding will be available on favorable terms or at all.
+To finance our operations beyond September 2009, we will need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio, or from other sources.
+The recent turmoil in the worldwide financial markets has led to an overall tightening in the credit markets and a significant decline in the availability of capital, especially for small biotechnology companies which are generally viewed as higher risk investments.
+Given the current economic conditions, there is serious risk that we might not be able to raise the necessary capital or such funding may not be available on acceptable terms.
+We can therefore make no assurance that we will be able to raise the necessary capital to continue our operations.